 Download a motion

-Download generated motions in FBX or GLB format using the motion download endpoints.
+Download generated motions in FBX, GLB, or BVH using the motion download endpoints.
+(For integrating Uthana motions with a Unitree G1 robot, see Unitree G1).

 Step 1: Identify your character and motion IDs